k2view-academy/K2View-Academy/articles/19_Broadway/actors/06_error_handling_actors.md

 If the Inner Flow is defined in the ErrorHandler's editor, it overrides the Retry logic in the main flow.

-Retry can be defined for selected exception types only.
-When several different exception types are configured on the same ErrorHandler, each with a different retry - each exception type triggers its own retry counter.
+A retry can be defined for selected exception types only.
+When several different exception types are configured using the same ErrorHandler Actor, each with different retry parameters, each exception type triggers its own retry counter.

 When the **Log** checkbox is checked, the number of attempts is written in the log, e.g.: